jessicaaa04/Power_Outage/README.md

 **Significance Level**: 5%

-Since the p value after running permutation is test is 0.0 which is smaller than our chosen significance level of 5%, we **rejected the null hypothesis** that the severity of major power outages ***is not related*** to the `TOTAL.SALES`.
+Since the p value after running permutation is test is 0.0 which is smaller than our chosen significance level of 5%, we **rejected the null hypothesis**, which states that the severity of major power outages ***is not related*** to the `TOTAL.SALES`.

+Our statistical analysis, through the application of permutation tests, indicates that there is a statistically relationship between TOTAL.SALES and the severity of power outages, as measured by the number of customers affected.
+However, it's important to acknowledge that this finding doesn't confirm a causal relationship.
+To move closer to establishing causality, additional research incorporating a broader range of data and potentially experimental designs would be essential.

 ---